 The EU and Switzerland have traded electricity intensively for decades.
-A new legal reality has emerged in the last few years with the EU single market for energy.
-An energy agreement with the EU is intended to ensure both full access for Switzerland to the single market for energy and ensure cooperation in this sector with the EU in the future.
+As European energy markets have previously been clearly nationalized, an EU single market for energy has emerged over the last few years.
+Therefore the legal and economic reality of the energy markets surrounding Switzerland changes.
+An energy agreement with the EU is intended to allow both full access for Switzerland to the single market for energy and ensure cooperation in this sector with the EU in the future.

 An energy agreement between Switzerland and the EU

 Although Switzerland is physically well integrated in the energy landscape continental Europe, the EU energy single market changes the legal and economic reality for Switzerland.
 In order to react accordingly and because both sides profit from the exchange of energy, the EU and Switzerland are currently negotiating an agreement on energy.
 The aim of the agreement is to build a secure, market orientated, efficient and sustainable energy supply.
 The negotiations cover mainly the following aspects: equal, free and fair market access, common application of rules in the field of electricity for all stakeholders involved, fair competition, integer and transparent wholesale trade in electricity, electricity infrastructure (in particular transmission networks and cross-border connecting cables), cross-border energy trade, promotion of renewable energy, environmental protection in the electricity sector, state aids as well as cooperation between contracting parties, authorities and institutions.

 More information regarding the negotiations can be found hereunder in the “links” info box.